Top 5 Health Informatics Jobs on the Rise

 The number of health informatics jobs is expected to grow through 2026.
 In 2017, the Bureau of Labor Statistics reported approximately 50,000 new jobs for this field of healthcare and cited medical records and health information professionals as one of the 20 fastest growing occupations in the US.
 Professionals in this field are well-suited for an assortment of workplace settings including federal government agencies, medical associations, pharmaceutical companies, and public health agencies.

-As this job market continues to evolve and expand, we gathered the top five health informatics jobs that are on the rise:
+As this job market continues to evolve and expand, and the average health informatics salary is above the industry average, we gathered the top five health informatics jobs that are on the rise.

 1. Informatics Nurse